How to Plan Homeschooling Through High School

 It is also important to talk to your high schooler about their goals after high school.
 You may want to take some time with your child to research career options.
 This could include talking to someone working in that field, securing an internship, or just discussing what a day in that field would be like.
 Having post-college plans or ideas can make your student a better applicant, and provides motivation.

 One of the toughest but most critical parts for high school students is building independence and responsibility.
 It is important to allow them to find their passion and discover what they are good at, and fail at what they are not.
 Responsibility can be taught through assigning chores, setting an allowance, volunteering, and setting goals.

 Finally, if you would like your homeschooler to get ahead on their college degree, dual enrollment may be a good option.
 Dual enrollment allows students the opportunity to earn college and high school credit at the same time.
 Each state is different, so make sure to check your specific state’s rules for dual enrollment.
-A great resource to begin with can be found here.

 If you are curious to see what parents are doing for their high school homeschoolers, check out our Time4Learning-Families Facebook Group!
 This is a great resource to get connected and discuss ideas.